Last Updated: May 16, 2026

 Key Takeaways

-• These unique South American cichlids are available in countless beautiful and colorful strains or breeds
+- These South American cichlids are available in countless color strains and breeds

 A Brief Species Overview

 Discus fish are tropical freshwater fish from the cichlid family.
-There are three species of discus in the Symphysodon genus, namely the Heckel discus (Symphysodon discus), the green discus (S. tarzoo), and the blue discus (S. aequifasciatus).
+There are three species of discus in the Symphysodon genus: the Heckel discus (Symphysodon discus), the green discus (S. tarzoo), and the blue discus (S. aequifasciatus).

-These disc-shaped fish come in many different color forms, both natural and developed by selective breeding in captivity.
-Adult discus are large fish that can reach a length of about 8 inches in captivity, although adults typically reach 6 inches.
-Despite their flattened shape, these fish get surprisingly heavy, and adults weigh about half a pound.
+These disc-shaped fish come in many different color forms, both natural and developed by selective breeding.
+Adult discus are large fish that can reach about 8 inches (20 cm) in captivity, with most individuals settling around 6 inches (15 cm).
+Despite their flattened shape, adults weigh roughly half a pound.
+They’re substantial fish that need substantial space.

 Why Are They So Popular?